-The Senate bill also contains a provision to defund Planned Parenthood and other clinics that provide sexual and reproductive health services to low-income and immigrant women.
-These services include cancer screenings, birth control, prenatal care, and other essential treatments that Planned Parenthood provides to women regardless of immigration status.
+The Senate bill also contains a provision to defund clinics that provide sexual and reproductive health services to low-income and immigrant women.
+These services include cancer screenings, birth control, prenatal care, and other essential treatments that these clinics provide to women regardless of immigration status.
 Federal law prohibits any of these funds from being spent on abortion.

-Clinics like Planned Parenthood rely on federal funding, including Medicaid and Title X, to be able to provide healthcare to low-income and immigrant women who would otherwise be unable to receive care.
-If the bill were to pass, more than 90 percent of healthcare centers would be at risk for closure, with no other providers able to replace services.
+These clinics rely on federal funding, including Medicaid and Title X, to be able to provide healthcare to low-income and immigrant women who would otherwise be unable to receive care.
+If the bill were to pass, more than 90% of healthcare centers would be at risk for closure, with no other providers able to replace services.